-Young women leaders from diverse networks contributed to critical global conversations, highlighting the power of youth participation, especially young women and those with disabilities, in decision-making processes that drive meaningful change.
-Participants from Voix EssentiELLEs contributed to the Youth Health Summit, on the sidelines of the World Health Summit in Berlin, 2024, and the 18th International Conference on Community-Based Adaptation to Climate Change.
-Participants at both events engaged with practitioners and policymakers to explore innovative solutions for funding public health and climate adaptation, underscoring the importance of community-driven and youth-led approaches.
+Young women leaders from diverse networks contributed to critical global conversations, highlighting the power of youth participation, especially young women and those with disabilities, in decisionmaking processes that drive meaningful change.
+Participants from Voix EssentiELLES contributed to the Youth Health Summit, on the sidelines of the World Health Summit in Berlin, 2024, and the 18th International Conference on Community-Based Adaptation to Climate Change.
+Participants at both events engaged with practitioners and policymakers to explore innovative solutions for funding public health and climate adaptation, underscoring the importance of communitydriven and youth-led approaches.

-In Abidjan, the Voix EssentiELLEs initiative facilitated dialogues and collaborations, turning words into action in the fight against genderbased violence and for gender equality.
+In Abidjan, the Voix EssentiELLES initiative facilitated dialogues and collaborations that linked actions and words in the fight against gender-based violence and for achieving gender equality.
 This strategic convening highlighted the critical role of platforms and dialogue spaces in amplifying the voices of women and girls in decision-making.
 The International Day of Zero Tolerance for Female Genital Mutilation was another milestone, celebrating the heroes and champions dedicated to ending this harmful practice.

 Through gender-transformative leadership training and digital campaigns, young female basketball players were enabled to take a stand against violence and promote positive masculinity.
-At the International Conference on AIDS and STIs in Africa (ICASA), Voix EssentiELLEs and the Her Voice Fund shared their strategies for amplifying the voices of women and girls in health policies.
+At the International Conference on AIDS and STIs in Africa (ICASA), Voix EssentiELLES and HerVoice Fund shared their strategies for amplifying the voices of women and girls in health policies.

-As the first phase ended in 2024, Voix EssentiELLEs clearly laid a strong foundation for women's empowerment, innovation, and meaningful dialogue on women's roles in driving change across Africa.
+As the first phase ended in in 2024, Voix EssentiELLES clearly laid a strong foundation for women empowerment, innovation, and meaningful dialogue on women's roles in driving change across Africa.